NilufaYeasmin/Big-Data/README.md

 • [root@sandbox lab]# hadoop fs –cat /user/root/shakespeare_streaming_out/part-00000 | tail -n 15

-## Movie name and rating greater than 3

-Mapreduce program find the movie name and rating greater than 3 from the input fiels
+## Mapreduce program find movie name and rating greater than 3 from the input files

         **   u.data- The dataset has 100000 ratings by 943 users on 1682 movies.
              The file has 4 tab  ("\t") separated columns.